 “You could tell on their faces, that they were doing something illegal.”

 The Slovenian officers handed over some documents to the Croatian authorities, as well as the phones and the money.
 After that, the Croatian officers took some new papers out of the car, wrote the names of the five of them down and took photos, while they were told to hold the papers in front of their chests.
 They also filled in a form for every individual with the questions:

 “Where are you from?
 How long did you walk?
 How many people?
 Where did you start?”

 Then, they forced them to sign the papers, but never handed them any of those documents out.
-In the end the five individuals had to enter the van again and were driven three hours to the border crossing of Glinica.
+In the end the five individuals had to enter the van again and were driven three hours near Glinica (the estimated location is shown on the map).
 One individual had terrible open wounds on the feet from walking.
 In Slovenia, a doctor just put some bandages on them and told him not to walk that much.
 But at 3 am, they were forced to walk 15 km back to Velika Kladuša.